HL7/capstmt/input/pagecontent/specification.md

 ### Security/Authorization

 The $feature-query operation and Required-Features header MAY take into account authorization.
-For example, if querying for features when unauthorized, a server may choose to only expose those features available to unauthorized clients, while if querying when authenticated, those features that are available to the authenticated client are returned.
-If no access is allowed for an unauthorized user, the $feature-query operation SHALL return a [processing status](CodeSystem-processing-status-cs.html) of unauthorized in the return parameter.
+For example, if querying for features when unauthorized, a server may choose to only expose those features available to unauthorized clients, while if querying when authenticated, those features that are available to the authenticated client are returned. <span class="fhir-conformance">If no access is allowed for an unauthorized user, the $feature-query operation SHALL return a [processing status](CodeSystem-processing-status-cs.html) of unauthorized in the return parameter</span>.